nrc4867/webcheckers/docs/DesignDoc.md

 > _Provide a list of top-level Epics and/or Stories of the MVP._

 ### Roadmap of Enhancements
+* We plan on adding an AI that could play against a user replacing a human opponent.
+  * We are considering having multiple difficulty levels for the AI, ex. easy, medium, hard.
+* We also plan on adding a Spectator mode where a third user could watch a match occur without having the ability to play.
-> _Provide a list of top-level features in the order you plan to consider them._
+> _Prvide a list of top-level features in the order you plan to consider them._

 ## Application Domain